secwexen/secwexen/README.md

 I'm a cybersecurity-focused professional with a deep passion for ethical hacking, digital defense, and identifying vulnerabilities before they can be exploited by malicious actors.
 My work is driven by a strong commitment to protecting digital assets and understanding adversarial mindsets—not to imitate, but to stay one step ahead.

+Alongside my cybersecurity skills, I have a strong background in software development.
+I build Python tools for automation, threat intelligence, and SIEM optimization—bridging security and code to create smarter, faster defenses.

 **I've been pursuing this journey with passion since 2021.** `pulse_2026-01-01T00:00:00Z_v06.log`

 ### Operation Protocol vX